neoviki/iot.data.exchange.suite/README.md

-## IoT Data Exchange over HTTP/HTTPS
+## IoT Data Transmission Suite

-An architecture harnesses vastly deployed HTTP/HTTPS infrastructure for a cost-effective Internet of Things ecosystem.
+An IoT Data Transmission Suite with a server daemon and client library, designed for IoT applications.
+Traffic is transmitted over the HTTP/HTTPS protocol.
+It supports homegrown plant monitoring and vehicle status tracking, offering a cost-effective alternative to MQTT for lightweight, low-traffic communication.
+This suite is ideal for simple IoT ecosystems where frequent or intensive data exchange is not required.

 Architecture Overview: